lobral2728/assignment5_1/README.md

 UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk:

 https://github.com/jessi88/in-vehicle_coupon_recommendation

+Note: the UCI link was broken at the time this assignment was completed so I included this reference instead.

 ## Analysis Questions
 1. Analyze drivers over a certain age that go to bars for their responses to coupons.